Alcohol Intake Calculator

 QUESTION 2

-What are the moderate drinking standards?
+What are the guidelines for moderate drinking?

 QUESTION 3